Greg Steube: Personal life

+Steube was raised Methodist, and has always considered himself Christian.
+In recent years, he has "made Jesus his Lord and Savior."

 Electoral history

 Six weeks before the 2018 election, Steube's Democratic opponent, 54-year-old April Freeman, was found dead.
 The cause of death was a heart attack.
 A replacement, Allen Ellison, was appointed, but ballots were already printed.
 Rather than reprint, Ellison's name was left off of the ballot.